Callee84/Cabins/README.md

 - As a Site User I can see pictures of the cabins so that I know what the cabins look like before I make my booking/ reservation.
 - As a Site User I can fill put a contact form so that I can contact the site administrators if I have any questions.

+---
+### **The Scope Plane**
+In order to achieve the desired admin and user goals, the following features will be included in this website:

+- Responsive navbar that will navigate to the various pages throughout the site
+- Landing page with brief information about the cabins and the cabins locations.
+- Register/login feature using Django allauth

+---

+## **The Structure Plane**